kzinovjev/string-amber/tutorial.md

     crd=$PROD
   fi

-  # write out the sander command for node $i to the groupfile
+  # write out the sander arguments for node $i to the groupfile
   echo "-O -rem 0 -i $i.in -o $i.out -c $crd -r $i.ncrst -x $i.nc -inf $i.mdinfo -p $PARM" >> string.groupfile
 done
 ```
 Note that in principle multiple different reactants and products structures can be used to initialize the nodes, but here only one of each is used for simplicity.
-Also, note that the `*.in` files are generated based on the template file `in`.
+Also, note that the `*.in` files are generated based on the template file [in](tutorial/data/string/in).
 The only difference between the `in` file and a regular sander input is the following line:
 ```
 ig=__SEED__
 ```